sisterai/estate-assistant-system/README.md

 #### Overall App Architecture Flow Diagram

-Below is a high-level diagram that illustrates the flow of the application, including user interactions, frontend and backend components, and data storage:
+Below is a high-level diagram that demonstrates the flow of the application, including user interactions, frontend and backend components, and data storage:

 ```plaintext
          ┌────────────────────────────────┐